LineaLabs/lineapy/docs/source/rfcs/0002-aliases.md

 This pattern might seem silly, but it did show up in [a Tensorflow tutorial](https://www.tensorflow.org/tutorials/images/transfer_learning_with_hub#download_the_classifier).

-The slice will not include the `y = x` line, beause we don't create a node for aliases.
+The slice will not include the `y = x` line, because we don't create a node for aliases.
 And since we don't create a node for it, it won't know to keep that line when looking at all the nodes that are required.

 ## Solution